Lukas-Vasionis/Path-Tailor/README.md

 interact with each other.

-Visually speaking, it would show if sub network of PathwayA - intermediate pathways - PathwayZ have any interactions with PathwayB-PathwayZ.
+Visually speaking, it would show if sub network of PathwayA - intermediate pathways - PathwayZ have any interactions with PathwayB-PathwayX.
 For example:

 ```
 PathwayA - intermediate pathways - PathwayZ
                     |
-                PathwayB - PathwayX
+                PathwayB - PathwayX - PathwayI
                     |
-    PathwayC - PathwayB
+    PathwayC - PathwayD
 ```